-Continue following the same path north.
-When the path breaks into a sidewalk on the right and asphalt on the left, follow the asphalt path to the left.
-You should pass Lunt Hall, which holds the Math department, as well as Shanley Hall, one of our blackbox theaters on campus, both on your left.
-Once you pass Lunt Hall, turn left on the sidewalk to get out onto the sidewalk on Sheridan Road.
-Turn right, and continue walking north along Sheridan Road until you arrive at the Ford Motor Company Engineering and Design Center on your right.
+To continue on the Long Tour Route, when the path breaks into a sidewalk on the right and asphalt on the left, follow the asphalt path left.
+You'll see Lunt Hall, which holds the Math department, as well as Shanley Hall, one of our blackbox theaters on campus, on your left.
+Once you pass Lunt Hall, turn left on the sidewalk to get out onto the sidewalk onuntil you reach Sheridan Road.
+Turn right and continue walking north along Sheridan Road until you arrive at the Ford Motor Company Engineering and Design Center on your right.
 We encourage you to step into the foyer, which overlooks "The Shop" on its right side.